 To what degree possible, a shoe should have only two functions: as a non-intrusive, protective covering, and as an ornamental dressing.

 An additional reason why we don’t support maximalist shoes is that most models incorporate a quartet of injurious design characteristics, including heel elevation, toe spring, tapering toe boxes, and rigid, inflexible soles.
-These unnecessary design features simply compound the problems already created by excessive stack height (stack height is basically the thickness of whatever is under your foot, and it usually refers to the combined thickness of the shoe’s outsole, midsole, and insole).
+These unnecessary design elements simply compound the problems already created by excessive stack height (stack height is basically the thickness of whatever is under your foot, and it usually refers to the combined thickness of the shoe’s outsole, midsole, and insole).
 So, despite the rise in popularity of maximalist athletic shoes, we do not consider this type of shoe to be foot-healthy.
 Learn more about problematic shoe design features in this post from our Educational Articles blog.